 Mehdipour et al. (Aging, 2020) demonstrated in mice that simple plasma dilution with saline and albumin (without adding young blood) improved markers in brain, liver and muscle.
 The finding changed the paradigm: part of the effect may come from reducing age-associated plasma factors, not from adding young blood.

-The effect is due to the attenuation of circulating inhibitors that accumulate with age and block the signaling pathways that regulate tissue regeneration (JAK-STAT, TGF-beta, MAPK, NF-κB).
+The proposed mechanism is the attenuation of circulating inhibitors that accumulate with age and modulate signaling pathways related to tissue repair (JAK-STAT, TGF-beta, MAPK, NF-κB).

 Kim et al., GeroScience (2022) — PMID: 35999337